 We have given a model for tree segments.
-We now introduce segment logic for trees in order to reasoning about this model.
+We now introduce segment logic for trees in order to reason about this model.
 First, we present the logical environment which contains logical variables for tree contexts, tree segments and labels.

-Definition 3.17 (Logical Environments).
+Definition 3.21 (Logical Environments).
 A logical environment maps logical variables to their concrete values.
+Given distinct sets of the set of logical environments ENV, ranged over by e, ..., consists of functions defined by:

-Given distinct sets of tree context variables LVART ranged over by ct, ..., tree segment variables LVARS ranged over by st, ... and label variables LVARX ranged over by $\alpha$ , $\beta$ , ..., the set of logical environments Env, ranged over by e, ..., consists of functions defined by:
+- $\diamond$ tree context variables LVART ranged over by ct, ..., - $\diamond$ tree segment variables LVARS ranged over by st, ..., - $\diamond$ label variables LVARX ranged over by $\alpha, \beta, ...,$